Our Board

 Director

-Katie Page is the Chief Executive Officer of Harvey Norman.
+Katie Page is the CEO of Harvey Norman.
 Katie joined the company in 1983 when the retailer had only one retail complex in the Sydney suburb of Auburn.
 When Harvey Norman was publicly listed in 1987, Katie was appointed as Board Director.
 Katie was appointed to the role of CEO in February 1999.
 Katie’s role has been instrumental in the continued success of the international home and lifestyle retailer.
-As at 23 October, 2020 there are 292 Harvey Norman, Domayne, Joyce Mayne retail complexes throughout Australia, New Zealand, Singapore, Malaysia, Ireland, Northern Ireland, Slovenia and Croatia.